cerdmann/spring-boot-lab/README.md

     ![alt text](screenshots/start-pipeline.png "Click to start the pipeline")

   * The initial pull could take a while as it grabs the Docker image
-  * Once the build box starts blinking, click on it to check on progress
+  * Once the *build* box starts blinking, click on it to check on progress
+  * Examine the contents of the task steps, by clicking on *git-repo* and *build*
+  * **Congratulations**, you've completed your first pipeline task